Linear algebra and group theory: 14a. Tensor categories

-With the above in hand, our purpose now will be that of showing that any closed subgroup $G\subset U_N$ is uniquely determined by its Tannakian category $C=(C(k,l))$:
+Our purpose now will be that of showing that we have a correspondence as follows, between closed subgroups $G\subset U_N$, and Tannakian categories $C=(C(k,l))$:

-This result, known as Tannakian duality, is something quite deep, and very useful.
-Indeed, the idea is that what we would have here is a ``linearization'' of $G$, allowing us to do combinatorics, and ultimately reach to very concrete and powerful results, regarding $G$ itself.
+This correspondence, known as Tannakian duality, is something quite deep, and very useful.
+Indeed, the idea is that what we have here is a useful ``linearization'' of $G$, allowing us to do combinatorics, and ultimately reach to very concrete and powerful results, regarding $G$ itself.
 And as a consequence, solve our probability questions left.

-Speaking linearization, there is also a comment to be made here, in relation with Lie algebras.
-Remember a discussion that we had long time ago, in the beginning of chapter 10, with me arguing that yes, a good idea for the study of the closed subgroups $G\subset U_N$ would be the consideration of the tangent space at the origin $\mathfrak g=T_1(G)$, called Lie algebra of $G$, which is a very good ``linearization'' of $G$, but no need to get head-first into that, because there are perhaps some other methods for linearizing $G$?
-Well, time now to justify this claim, with some general theory of the correspondence $G\leftrightarrow C$.
+Speaking linearization of the closed subgroups $G\subset U_N$, we should mention that another way of doing this is by considering the tangent space at the origin $\mathfrak g=T_1(G)$, called Lie algebra of $G$.
+In what follows, we will use instead our Tannakian approach.

-Getting started now, we want to construct a correspondence $G\leftrightarrow C$, and we already know from Theorem 14.3 how the correspondence $G\to C$ appears, namely via:
+Getting started now, we want to construct a correspondence $G\leftrightarrow C$, and we already know from Theorem 14.4 how the correspondence $G\to C$ appears, namely via:

 Regarding now the construction in the other sense, $C\to G$, this is something very simple as well, coming from the following elementary result:

 \begin{theorem} Given a tensor category $C=(C(k,l))$ over the space $H\simeq\mathbb C^N$,